Stuffed Figs with Goat Cheese – Recipe for Roasted Sweet Figs with Tangy Goat Cheese and Date Honey

 - 12 fresh figs

-- 4 oz soft goat cheese for vegetarian use cheese with a vegetarian rennet
+- 4 ounces soft goat cheese for vegetarian use cheese with a vegetarian rennet

 - Salt and freshly ground black pepper